PantalaLabs/BionicGlove/README.md

 <td>hand knock</td>
 <td>configurable vertical/horizontal , positive/negative hand knock</td>
 <td>value</td>
-<td>4 - one callback for vertical/horizontal , positive/negative </td>
+<td>4 - one callback for each vertical/horizontal , positive/negative </td>
 </tr>

 </table>

 #### Dependencies:

-I use 2 math calculations in my code:
+2 math calculations in my code:
 1. EMA (https://en.wikipedia.org/wiki/Moving_average) : this one is implemented by a macro called ALPHAFILTER in the BionicGlove.h
-2. Linear regression (https://en.wikipedia.org/wiki/Linear_regression) : this one I call a library LinearRegression.h by https://github.com/cubiwan/Regressino .
+2. Linear Regression (https://en.wikipedia.org/wiki/Linear_regression) : this one I call a library LinearRegression.h by https://github.com/cubiwan/Regressino .
 You will need to download and install this library too.

 #### Conventions:

-Methods with parameters:
+Methods with parameters.
+Every method has one kind of parameter.
+Be careful not to mix the types of parameters or unexpected results may happen.

-1. uint32_t ms - means millisseconds , you can use any long int number
+1. uint32_t ms - means millisseconds , you can use any unsigned long int number
 2. uint8_t raw - refers to any of the raw data received in the data packet.
 You can use any unsigned 8 bit number, or any of the DEFINES available that starts with "RAW_" :

 - #define RAW_F_INDEX 0